Exercise is an extra weapon against anxiety and depression (even for children and adolescents) - breaking latest news - Breaking Latest News

 The types of sports against anxiety and depression

-The survey, conducted by scientists from the University of South Australia, is, technically, an umbrella review, i.e. the statistical analysis of the results of numerous systematic reviews and meta-analyses (which in turn take into consideration various researches) with a hundreds of scientific works involving almost 130 thousand participants. found that better results against anxiety and depression were obtained with high intensity sport, even if this kind of activity is not suitable for everyone and must always be agreed with a doctor.
+The survey, conducted by scientists from the University of South Australia, is, technically, an umbrella review, i.e. the statistical analysis of the results of numerous systematic reviews and meta-analyses (which in turn take various researches into consideration) with a hundred scientific works involving almost 130 thousand participants.
+It emerged that better results against anxiety and depression were obtained with high intensity sports, even if this kind of activity is not suitable for everyone and should always be agreed with a doctor.
 Not all exercises worked the same way.
-The yoga or other specialties involving mind and body seem to be more effective against anxietywhile the endurance sports like running or biking would be most useful in relieving symptoms of depression.
+The yoga or other specialties involving mind and body seem to be more effective against anxietywhile the endurance sports like running or biking would be most helpful in relieving symptoms of depression.

-physical exercise, particularly aerobic exercise, is known to induce the brain to produce di endorfine

-, chemical substances with analgesic and exciting properties. documented that with high-intensity aerobic activity you have a increase of up to 500 percent in the secretion of endorphins and that explains the feeling of euphoria e you optimism which arises after having practiced some physical activity confirms this Gianfranco Beltrami, specialist in sports medicine and national vice president of the Italian sports medicine federation. called, not surprisingly, really runner’s high that feeling of well-being that comes after running or other endurance activity, that looks something like that experienced by someone who takes drugs, smokes, drinks or eats chocolate, and which creates a certain level of dependence.
+Physical exercise, particularly aerobic exercise, is known to induce the brain to produce di endorfine, chemical substances with analgesic and exciting properties. «It is documented that with high-intensity aerobic activity you have a increase of up to 500 percent in the secretion of endorphins and that explains the feeling of euphoria e you optimism which arises after having practiced some physical activity» he confirms Gianfranco Beltrami, specialist in sports medicine and national vice president of the Italian sports medicine federation.
+She is called, not surprisingly, own “runner’s high” that feeling of well-being that occurs after running or other endurance activities, which somewhat resembles that experienced by those who take drugs, smoke, drink or eat chocolate, and which creates a certain level of dependence.

 Short workouts